Tarunrajora45/HR-Attrition-Dashboard-Project-Excel/README.md

 ## 4️⃣ Attrition Numbers Without Context Lead to Wrong Decisions
 ### Problem:
-- treating all exits as equal.
-This often leads to reactive decisions such as blanket hiring or misallocated HR budgets—because leadership lacks context on who is leaving and why.
+- Treating all exits as equal often leads to reactive decisions such as blanket hiring or misallocated HR budgets—because leadership lacks context on who is leaving and why.
 ### What This Project Solves:
 - This dashboard adds context to attrition by analyzing exits across department, gender,job role and linking them with overtime, promotion gaps, tenure, and engagement drivers.